antoniomo/shardedmap/README.md

 Code generation for the exact value type has been considered, but for simplicity (or just lazyness) I'm not doing that at the moment.
 If you need to squeeze that extra performance, copy-paste and adapt the code to your usage.
+Also PRs and motivational issues are welcome!

 ## Which concurrent map to use